espocrm/documentation/docs/administration/bpm-events.md

 It's triggered once an escalation event is thrown within the activity (sub-process) it's attached to.

-If Escalation Code is specified, it will be triggered only when an escalation with the same code occurs.
-If Escalation Code is empty, it will catch any escalation.
+If the Escalation Code is specified, it will be triggered only when an escalation with the same code occurs.
+If the Escalation Code is empty, it will catch any escalation.

 ![Escalation Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-escalation.png)

 ### Signal Intermediate Event (Boundary)

 It's triggered once a specific signal is broadcasted.
-Note that a signal can be triggered from anywhere in the system, not necessarily in the same process.
+Note that a signal can be triggered from anywhere in the system, not necessarily from the same process.

 Placeholders can be used in a signal name.
 E.g. `test.{$id}`, {$id} will be replaced with the target's ID.